ABOUT THE EXHIBIT

 Take Me Out to the Ball Game: Popular Music and the National Pastime is a celebration of the deep connection between music and baseball.
 Featuring a variety of artifacts, memorabilia and personal interviews, the exhibit centers around the prevalence of music in baseball.
 Whether it’s the national anthem played before every game, the music ballplayers select to accent their “walk up” to home plate, or the seventh inning stretch during which fans sing “Take Me Out to the Ball Game,” music is an integral part of the baseball experience.
 From the start of the game in the mid-18th century to today, all forms of music, from pop and jazz, to country and rhythm & blues, and rock & roll, have embraced America’s baseball passion.

-The exhibit debuted at the GRAMMY Museum on March 4, 2019 and is currently installed at the Woody Guthrie Center in Tulsa, OK.
+The exhibit debuted in the Mike Curb Gallery on the GRAMMY Museum’s fourth floor on March 4, 2019, and is currently installed at the Woody Guthrie Center in Tulsa, OK.

 FROM THE EXHIBIT